Dejah Leger (a singer) sent us this recording of a Swedish Lullaby. Here’s what Dejah wrote about it:

 This recording is done in similar fashion, using a consonant with a vowel.
 In Swedish the most common ‘words’ you use are ‘la’, ‘di’, ‘do’, in various variations, based on mood of the singer, what seems most appropriate/comfortable at the time, etc. To ‘tralla’ is the most common and ordinary Swedish saying for this kind of song; though ‘trallar’ is something you can do with any tune, for instance when you forget the words… =) … or just want to give someone an idea about how to sing a certain melody.
 Can also be used as a bridge or refrain in a song; compare with ‘Deck the halls…’ i.e. ‘Fa-la-la-la-la, Fa-la-la la.

 Sincerely / Åsa

 This article was posted on Sunday, December 4th, 2011 at 9:56 pm and is filed under Children's Songs, Countries & Cultures, Languages, Lullabies, MP3's, Questions, Recordings, Recordings of Songs, Sweden, Swedish, Swedish Children's Songs, Swedish Lullabies.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply